 You were a baby when you were little, weren't you?
 Everyone in the world started as a baby, except the first two people.
 Who knows their names?
-(Adam and Eve) God made Adam and Eve as grown-ups, and they were the smartest people ever.
-That means they were never babies like you and me.
-But they had babies of their own.
+Adam and Eve.
+God made Adam and Eve as grown-ups, and they were the smartest people ever.
+They were never babies like you and me.
+But they had babies of their own!

 Let's take care of these babies!

-Touch Table Sand: Monkeys and Man MATERIALS
+Touch Table Sand: Monkeys and Man

-- Under-the-bed storage container, small wading pool, or "official" touch table

-- □ Tarp or plastic tablecloth

-- Play sand, available from hardware stores (make sure it's marked play sand, not regular sand)

-- □ Water for wetting down sand

-- □ Wet wipes for cleanup

-- $\hfill\square$ Little plastic people like Fisher Price people

-- One container of Barrel of Monkeys

-- □ Small opaque plastic or styrofoam cups
+- Under-the-bed storage container, small wading pool, or "official" touch table - □ Tarp or plastic tablecloth - Play sand, available from hardware stores (make sure it's marked play sand, not regular sand) - □ Water for wetting down sand - □ Wet wipes for cleanup - □ Little plastic people, such as Fisher Price people - $\hfill\square$ One container of Barrel of Monkeys - $\hfill\square$ Small opaque plastic or foam cups